Back to news and insights

 More voices are noting the need for arbitrators to be aware of and actively deal with signs of corruption.
 But how best to find and present evidence of corruption in arbitration proceedings?

 The circumstances surrounding corruption can be complicated.
-A targeted population of transactions over a focused time period is important, together with a robust methodology for identifying and describing potentially problematic business transactions or red flags.
+Targeting a population of transactions over a focused period is important, together with a robust methodology for identifying and describing potentially problematic business transactions.

 Consider red flags collectively

 The concept of red flags has developed to encompass a wide range of circumstances that may indicate an actor wilfully attempted to obtain or retain business through a transfer of value or promise of transfer of value.
-These include unreasonably large discounts to third-party distributors and the use of third parties related to (or closely associated with) foreign officials (Resource Guide to the US FCPA, 2020).
+In fact, the ICC Report defines them in the context of allegations of corruption as 'any fact or circumstance that indicates a potential risk that a corrupt practice, most often bribery involving a public official, has occured".
+According to FCPA guidance, these include unreasonably large discounts to third-party distributors and the use of third parties related to (or closely associated with) foreign officials.[1]
 These indicia are best considered collectively and not only as single occurrences.

-In the Sorelec case, and in line with the Paris Court of Appeal’s doctrine, the standard of proof applied was the red flags test, an approach also put forward by FCPA practice.
+In the Sorelec case, and in line with the Paris Court of Appeal’s doctrine, the standard of proof applied was the 'red flags test', an approach that commentators have pointed out is also put forward by FCPA practice.
 This requires the party alleging the acts of corruption to prove that the acts are sufficiently ‘serious, specific and consistent’ to carry a presumption of culpability.
-If the party alleging corruption is successful in proving so, the burden of proof falls on the opposing party.
-The Court of Appeal identified four circumstantial elements that convinced the judges of the veracity of the allegations:
+The Court of Appeal identified four elements that convinced the judges of the veracity of the allegations:

 • the chaotic and ‘corruption-friendly’ situation in Libya at the time of the conclusion of the disputed settlement;